NycolasFelipe/pacman-game/README.md

 Duration in seconds of the time the ghost is in hunting mode when seeing the player.

 - Ghost hunting multiplier: 3;<br>
-Multiplier of the distance that the ghost needs to be from the player to be able to see it, where the initial value is 3 times a grid (32 pixels), that is, 96 pixels for each direction.
+Multiplier of the distance that the ghost needs to be from the player to be able to see them, where the initial value is 3 times a grid (32 pixels), that is, 96 pixels for each direction.

 **From level 03:**